Lower Complexity Bounds for Nonconvex-Strongly-Convex Bilevel Optimization with First-Order Oracles: Lower Bounds in Deterministic Setting

 For our construction in \cref{obj:construction}, it can be obtained that $\|\nabla_{\widetilde\y} f(\x;\widetilde\y)\|_2 = \frac{\lambda L_f}{L} \vv$, where $\vv \in \mathbb{R}^{n(T+1)}$ has at most $2(T+1)$ nonzero entries at coordinates $kn+1$ for $k=0,\ldots,T$ and $jn$ for $j=1,\ldots,T+1$.
 Moreover, the absolute value of each nonzero entry is bounded by a positive numerical constant, owing to the fact that $C_r$ and $C_l$ are numerical constants and that $\Psi$, $\Psi'$, $\Phi$, and $\Phi'$ are all bounded (\Cref{le:phipsi}, item 3).
 Therefore, we have $\|v\|\leq C_0\sqrt{T}$ for some numerical constant $C_0$.
 Thus, we have $\|\nabla_{\widetilde\y} f(\x;\widetilde\y)\|_2\leq \frac{C_0L_f}{L} \lambda\sqrt{T}$.
 As will be seen later, $T$ is chosen such that $\lambda\sqrt{T}\leq \sqrt{\frac{\Delta L}{12L_f}}$, which, together with $\frac{\Delta}{L_f}=\oo(1)$, implies that $\|\nabla_{\widetilde\y} f(\x;\widetilde\y)\|_2=\oo(1)$.

 \end{enumerate}

 {\bf Zero-chain properties and iterate subspaces.} We initialize $\x$ and $\widetilde\y$ to be $\mathbf{0}$.
-Then, based on the tri-diagonal structure of $A$ and the properties of $\Psi$ function in \Cref{le:phipsi} (item 1), it can be quickly verified from our construction in \cref{obj:construction} that \begin{itemize} \item At the first iteration, $y_n^{(0)}$ becomes activated, because $x_0 \neq 0$ and $\partial g /\partial y_n^{(0)}=-L_gx_0$.
-Thus, at the second iteration, $y_1^{(1)}$ becomes activated due to the zero-chain property of the $f(\x;\widetilde\y)$ function.
+Then, based on the tri-diagonal structure of $A$ and the properties of $\Psi$ function in \Cref{le:phipsi} (item 1), it can be quickly verified from our construction in \cref{obj:construction} that